Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

     - Check if the requestor is a Microsoft FTE
     - If there's any additional clarification needed, contact the requestor through comments (using their GH handle) or internal channels - for Microsoft FTEs only!
 You can look them up by their name or using the Microsoft internal "[1ES Open Source Assistant Browser Extension](https://docs.opensource.microsoft.com/tools/browser/)".
 Make sure you capture any decisions regarding the module in the comments section.
     - Make adjustments to the module's name/classification as needed.
-    - Change the name of the issue so that reflect the module's classification and language, e.g.,
+    - Change the name of the issue to reflect the module's name and language, i.e.,
+      - After the "[Module Proposal]:" prefix, change the issues name to the module's approved name between backticks, i.e., \` and \`, e.g., `avm-res-sql-managedinstance`
-      - if it's a Bicep resource module, add "(res) (bcp)" to the end of the issue's name;
-      - if it's a Terraform pattern module, add "(ptn) (tf)" to the end of the issue's name.
+      - If it's a Bicep module, add "(bicep)" to the end of the issue's name; if it's a Terraform module, add "(tf)" to the end of the issue's name
+      - Example:
+        - "[Module Proposal]: `avm-res-sql-managedinstance` (bicep)"
+        - "[Module Proposal]: `avm-res-compute-virtualmachine` (tf)"
 3. Apply relevant labels
     - Module language: "<mark style="background-color:#1D73B3;color:white;">Language: Bicep 💪</mark>" or "<mark style="background-color:#7740B6;color:white;">Language: Terraform 🌐</mark>"
     - Module classification (resource/pattern): "<mark style="background-color:#D3D3D3;">Class: Resource Module 📦</mark>" or "<mark style="background-color:#A9A9A9;">Class: Pattern Module 📦</mark>"